michalbukowski/rnaseq-pipeline-1/DOCKER_MANUAL.md

   |--- output/
   |--- log/
 ```
 As you can see, you will find there Snakefile describing the pipeline.
 Necessary scripts will be in `scripts/`.
 In `input/refs/` you will have `rn.fna` multiple FASTA file with reference transcript sequences for _Staphylococcus aureus_ RN4220.
 In `input/reads/` you should see reads from the linked directory `/path/to/reads/in/your/system/`.
 You should also see `output/` which will be linked to `/path/to/output/in/your/system/`.
 Once the pipeline is run, `log/` directory will be automatically created.
 All diagnostic and error messages from tools and scripts used by the pipeline will be redirected to files in that directory.
-You can run the DGE pipeline on as many cores as you wish by tiping the following command:
+You can run the DGE pipeline on as many cores as you wish by typing the following command:
 ```
 snakemake --cores number_of_cores
 ```